 In chapter 14 the Lord Jesus had spoken of the Holy Spirit bringing His words to their remembrance.
-In verse 12 of chapter 16, He explains that He still had many things to tell His disciples but they were not ready to receive this further teaching.
+In 16:12, He explains that He still had many things to tell His disciples but they were not ready to receive this further teaching.
 But, in the future, the Spirit of truth would guide them "into all truth".
 Here we have a further insight into the Spirit's work.
 He is our Teacher and our Guide.